HK Dukla Trenčín: Czechoslovak era

-The club was founded on 19 January 1962, relocating army hockey club from Opava to Trenčín.
+The club was founded on 19 January 1962, relocating the army hockey club from Opava to Trenčín.
 They were members of inaugural season (1963–64) of the 1.
-SNHL (1st.
-Slovak National Hockey League).
+SNHL (1st Slovak National Hockey League).
 They won the 1965–66 1.
 SNHL season and promoted to the preliminary round for the Czechoslovak First Ice Hockey League.
 There they lost 5 of 6 games against VŽKG Ostrava, VTŽ Chomutov and Spartak Motorlet Praha and did not promote to the First League.
 Dukla won the 1.
 SNHL again in 1967–68, 1970–71 and 1976–77.
-In 1976–77 they were first time successful in the preliminary round and first time in the club history they promoted to the Czechoslovak First Ice Hockey League.
+In 1976–77 they were first time successful in the preliminary round and first time in the club's history they promoted to the Czechoslovak First Ice Hockey League.
 Dukla was placed 11th in their first season at the Top level.
-After five seasons they was relegated from the Top level in the 1981–82 season.
+After five seasons, they were relegated from the Top level in the 1981–82 season.
 However, in the next season they won 1.
 SNHL and in the preliminary round defeated Olomouc and promoted to the Top level again.
-They was placed 6th after their comeback in the 1983–84 season.
+They were placed 6th after their comeback in the 1983–84 season.
 In 1985–86 there was introduced playoffs tournament in the Czechoslovak Extraliga.
 Dukla advanced to the playoffs in 1985–86 and there they lost 1–3 against Tesla Pardubice in the quarterfinals.
-They advanced to the playoffs again in 1987–88 and there they lost 1–3 in the quarterfinals against their Slovak rival VSŽ Košice.
+They advanced to the playoffs again in 1987–88, before losing 1–3 in the quarterfinals to their Slovak rival VSŽ Košice.
 Dukla progressed to the finals against Tesla Pardubice in the 1988–89 season.
 There they lost 1–3.
 In the next season they progressed to the finals again where they lost 1–3 against HC Sparta Praha.
 In 1990–91 Dukla lost in the semifinals against Litvínov but they won the bronze medals against VSŽ Košice.
 The most successful season in the club history is the 1991–92 season when Dukla won the Czechoslovak Extraliga first time.
 In the quarterfinals they defeated Poldi Kladno 3–2, in the semifinals defeated Litvínov 3–1 and in the finals they won 3–1 against Škoda Plzeň. Žigmund Pálffy was scoring leader of Dukla in the regular season (48 Pts) and in the playoffs (26 Pts).
 Róbert Švehla, defenceman of Dukla, won the Golden Hockey Stick in the same season.
 In the last season before split Czechoslovakia Dukla won the bronze medals.